jacobh49/wgcf-warp/README.md

 4. Paste in license when prompted.

-5. Download wgcf-profile.conf and import into WireGuard when finished
+5. Download wgcf-profile.conf and import into WireGuard when finished.
 ## Method 2: Github Codespaces

 ### Create a Codespace